-offline training and online serving, where the latter requires measuring all items. \textbf{\romannumeral2)} The semantic identifiers shown in Figure~\ref{fig: diagram}(b) represent items with multi-level \textbf{codewords} (e.g., <$C_{1}1248$><$C_{2}6475$><$C_{3}6968$>$\rightarrow$\raisebox{-0.045in}{ }), and retrieval models would generate the top-K item identifiers as candidates with continuous beam search~\citep{li2025bbqrec,zheng2025universal}.
-The construction of codewords within SID is based on multimodal data, enabling knowledge sharing among similar items.
+Recent advancements in item tokenization for recommendation can be broadly categorized into single-token identifiers and semantic identifiers (SIDs). \textbf{\romannumeral1)} In Figure~\ref{fig: diagram}(a), the former randomly assigns a unique identifier to each item (e.g., 1892392$\rightarrow$\raisebox{-0.05in}{ }) and updates the corresponding latent token independently during training.
+This paradigm requires managing massive vocabularies with billions of items in real-world recommender systems~\cite{barkan2016item2vec}.
+Numerous identifiers prevent it from including all items, but only several negative ones are sampled for loss calculation to reduce computational burdens~\cite{zhai2024actions,ma2024negative}.
+Such an approximation, however, might result in inconsistency between offline training and online serving, where the latter requires measuring all items. \textbf{\romannumeral2)} The semantic identifiers shown in Figure~\ref{fig: diagram}(b) represent each item with multi-level \textbf{codewords} (e.g., <$C_{1}1248$><$C_{2}6475$><$C_{3}6968$>$\rightarrow$\raisebox{-0.045in}{ }), and recommenders would generate the top-K item identifiers as candidates with continuous beam search~\cite{li2025bbqrec,zheng2025universal}.
+The codewords in an SID are constructed from multimodal data, thus enabling knowledge sharing among similar items.
 Furthermore, with hierarchical codewords, SIDs could compactly encode an exponentially large item space (e.g., a 3-level SID with 8192 tokens per level could represent $8192^3 \gg 10^{10}$ items using 24576 tokens).
-The small number of tokens also makes it computationally feasible to include all of them in the calculations during training~\citep{rajput2023recommender}.
+The relatively small number of tokens also makes it computationally feasible to include all of them in the calculations during training~\cite{rajput2023recommender}.